def-codes/the-better-thing/packages/node-web-presentation/README.md

 - programs can be visualized by
   - referencing and using this package directly
   - being loaded *by* this package indirectly
+  - being connected to over an exposed message channel using a defined protocol

 Processes implementing a given interface